 American Ringtail Cat Breed Info: Pictures, Care, Traits & Facts

-American Ringtails are a relatively new cat breed with humble beginnings that are traced back to one feral kitten named Solomon in California in the late 90s.
-This unique-looking breeding is distinguishable by its curling tail that forms a ring on its back.
-Ringtails, also known as Ringtail Sing-a-Lings, are a beautiful and personable breed that make perfect family companions.
+The American Ringtail is a relatively new cat breed whose humble beginnings can be traced back to one feral kitten named Solomon in California in the late ’90s.
+This unique-looking cat is distinguishable by their curling tail that forms a ring on their back.
+Ringtails, also known as Ringtail Sing-a-Lings, are beautiful and personable felines that make perfect family companions.

 If you’re searching for a sweet, easygoing, and entertaining cat companion, this breed should be at the top of your list.
 Keep in mind, however, that Ringtails are exceedingly rare, and breeders are far and few between.